cite-architecture/codicography/README.md

 ## Running

-A simple demo, using data from the [Homer Multitext](http://www.homermultitext.org) is:
+A simple demo, creating five pages using data from the [Homer Multitext](http://www.homermultitext.org) is:

 - `cd` into the `codicographer` directory,
 -  `sbt run`,